 Then add the eggs, milk and orange extract and mix well.
 For the chocolate batter, whisk in self raising flour, baking powder and cocoa powder.
 For the orange batter, whisk in self raising flour and orange food colouring.

-Divide the mixture into the tins and bake for 35 minutes.
+Divide the mixture into the tins and bake for 35 minutes or until a skewer inserted in the centre comes out clean.
 Then leave them to cool fully.
 Once the cakes are cool, level them off with a knife.
 To make the buttercream, mix together butter, icing sugar, cocoa powder, milk and orange extract until smooth.

 Stack up the sponges, smoothing the buttercream between each layer.
 Give the cake a crumb coat, then chill it for 30 minutes, then give it a final buttercream layer.